canjs/canjs/docs/can-guides/introduction/technical.md

 <img src="../../../docs/can-guides/images/introduction/mvvm.png" style="width:100%;max-width:750px" alt="Model-View-ViewModel Diagram"/>

+The following video introduces MVVM in CanJS, focusing on the strength of the ViewModel with an example.
+(Note: the syntax used in this video shows CanJS 2.3, which has some slight differences from 3.0, but the concepts are the same).

+VIDEO

 ### MVVM overview

 **Models** in CanJS are responsible for loading data from the server.
 They can be reused across ViewModels.
 They often perform data validation and sanitization logic.
 Their main function is to represent data sent back from a server.
 Models use intelligent set logic that enables real time integration and caching techniques.